pub-calculator-io/lcm-calculator/readme.md

-# LCM Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# LCM Calculator Widget for WordPress

 LCM calculator to find the LCM of two or more numbers.
 Shows solutions by prime factorization, common multiples, cake/ladder, GCF, division, and Venn diagram.